On the finiteness of the classifying space of diffeomorphisms of reducible three manifolds: Sphere complexes

-There are two key elementary observations.
-One is that there are finitely many isotopy classes of essential spheres in $B$ since they are determined by the way they partition the boundary components of $B$.
-And this observation implies the finite dimensionality of the $\Delta$-complex in \Cref{df}.
+Now as Hatcher and McCullough observed in \cite[Proposition 2.2]{hatcher1990finite}, there are finitely many isotopy classes of essential spheres in $B$ since they are determined by the way they partition the boundary components of $B$.
+This observation implies the finiteness of the orbits of the action of $\text{Mod}(M, \text{rel }\partial)$ on simplices of $[\mathcal{S}](M)$.